 Banks are required to publish quarterly audited accounts and to have their annual audited accounts approved by the Central Bank before they are published.
 Banks are required to obtain prior approval from the Central Bank for changes in directors, senior management, shareholders (holding more than 5 per cent equity), constitutional documents and capital.

-In a significant development, the New Companies Law7 came into force on 1 July 2015, replacing Federal Law No. 8 of 1984, the previous Companies Law of the UAE.
-Under the New Companies Law, neither a company nor any of its subsidiaries can give financial assistance to any person to subscribe to its shares, bonds or sukuk.
-The term financial assistance extends to giving loans or gifts, or providing any securities or guarantees.
+In accordance with the Companies Law,6 neither a company nor any of its subsidiaries can give financial assistance to any person to subscribe to its shares, bonds or sukuk.
+The term 'financial assistance' extends to giving loans or gifts, or providing any securities or guarantees.
 This is likely to have a significant impact on acquisition finance transactions in the UAE.
-In a positive development, a mortgage of shares of UAE companies is recognised as a registrable security under the New Companies Law.

 ii Value added tax